 Let's say you know someone who smokes Wedding Cake.
 You want to try growing it.
 Where do you start?
 You have to do the research.
-The problem is that there are so many articles on the internet, you don't know what's good or bad.
-Maybe you are an absolute beginner and don't even know where to start at all.
+The problem is that there are so many articles on the internet you don't know what's good or bad.
+Maybe you are an absolute beginner and don't know where to start.

-It can be difficult.
+It cannot be easy.
 But take heart: it's not impossible.
-You just have to start looking.
+You have to start looking.
 Maybe get a book on cultivating cannabis.
 Maybe read an article on grow lights and the best ones for growing marijuana.

 So what am I getting at here?
 There is a wealth of information available on growing marijuana.
 A ton of it can be found on the internet.
 Just open your favorite search engine (maybe use the private browser tab if you want to follow step 1) and start searching.
 Maybe look up some blog articles.

 I know a great place to research growing marijuana: our blog.
 Check it out and start reading the articles.
-They are written to share as much knowledge as we can gather together in one place.
+They are written to share as much knowledge as possible in one place.
 Research who you are buying from.
 It's important to make sure you are buying from a reputable source, like AMS.

 Check the gender of your marijuana seed.
 But how, you ask.
 Well, this is a bit tougher than just going to the store and looking at the seed.
 It's not like the gender is printed on the seed.

 You don't want to use bag seeds.
-Those are the marijuana seeds that you find in the bottom of your bag of weed, or in the buds that you bought.
-Unfortunately, you just can't know what you are dealing with when you use bag seeds.
-If you don't know what type of cannabis seeds you are dealing with; you will not be able to produce predictable (and good) results.
+Those are the marijuana seeds you find in the bottom of your bag of weed or in the buds you bought.
+Unfortunately, you can't know what you are dealing with when you use bag seeds.
+If you don't know what type of cannabis seeds you are dealing with, you will not be able to produce predictable (and good) results.

-Oftentimes these seeds are duds.
+Often, these seeds are duds.
 They can be damaged, runts, hermaphroditic, or male seeds.
 All of these conditions are not good for growing marijuana.
 The plants which produce buds are females.
-If you have male seeds mixed in with females, you will need to remove them before they are able to pollinate the female plants.
+If you have male seeds mixed in with females, you will need to remove them before they can pollinate the female plants.

-Another thing you don't want to have to worry about is the amount and time and money you spent working with those potentially bad cannabis seeds.
+Another thing you don't want to have to worry about is the amount and time and money you spend working with those potentially bad cannabis seeds.
 Let's say you have two people growing their favorite weed.
-One is growing from bag seeds and the other is growing from seeds they purchased from a reputable source.
+One is growing from bag seeds, and the other is from seeds they purchased from a reputable source.
 Maybe you will get a decent crop.
 But chances are you are going to have issues.

 Remember that time you went an entire year eating only cookies?
 No?
-What about the time you only ate cake for a year; do you remember that?
+What about when you only ate cake for a year; do you remember that?
 No?
 Well, I hope you don't.
 I hope you don't remember it because you didn't do either of those things.

-Fertilizer is the minerals and vitamins your cannabis needs in order to grow and be healthy.
-Much like the examples I gave above, you have to use fertilizer correctly.
+Fertilizer is the minerals and vitamins your cannabis needs to grow and be healthy.
+Much like the above examples, you must use fertilizer correctly.
 The wrong type of fertilizer can be bad for your cannabis plant.
 You want a fertilizer developed especially for use with marijuana.